 Enhancing the Capacity to Adapt to Climate Change

-A new project, led by Dr. John Janmaat at the Okanagan campus of the University of British Columbia, is examining how to strengthen the ability of agricultural communities to adapt to the impacts of climate change.
-Building from earlier work completed by project partners Agricultural Climate Adaptation Research Network and Climate Action Initiative, the project will use case studies to examine decision making at the individual and producer levels as well as the impact of policies and programs on climate change adaptation.
+This collaborative project, led by Dr. John Janmaat at the Okanagan campus of the University of British Columbia, examines the ability of agricultural communities to adapt to the impacts of climate change in the Okanagan and Cariboo regions.
+This project builds on earlier work completed by project partners the Agricultural Climate Adaptation Research Network and the BC Food and Climate Action Initiative.

 The project is funded by a two-year Partnership Development Grant from the Social Sciences and Humanities Research Council.
 These grants support academic research teams working in formal partnerships with other organizations to develop social science research and facilitate knowledge sharing.